Protecting the Health of Our Planet

 Distributors Play a Role in Reducing the Environmental Impact of the Healthcare Sector

-Healthcare distributors streamline deliveries between 1,500 manufacturers and more than 180,000 providers, which goes a long way toward reducing the environmental impact of the healthcare sector.
+Healthcare distributors streamline deliveries between 1,400 manufacturers and nearly 330,000 providers, which goes a long way toward reducing the environmental impact of the healthcare sector.
 The distribution industry was created to maximize efficiency in delivering millions of medicines per day.

 Without distributors, manufacturers would need to maintain separate relationships with every pharmacy and hospital in the country and complete direct deliveries with each site of care, requiring more delivery vehicles on the roads and leading to higher emissions.
 However, there is much work to do, and our industry is focused on reducing greenhouse gas pollution and overall environmental impact by investing in renewable energy and innovative technologies to reduce energy consumption.